docker-library/docs/geonetwork/content.md

 The data directory is the location on the file system where the catalog stores much of its custom configuration and uploaded files.
 It is also where it stores a number of support files, used for various purposes (e.g.: spatial index, thumbnails).
 The default variant also uses a local H2 database to store the metadata catalog itself.

-By default, GeoNetwork sets the data directory on `/opt/geonetwork/WEB-INF/data` and H2 database file to the Jetty dir `/var/lib/jetty/gn.h2.db` (since GN 4.0.0) or Tomcat `/usr/local/tomcat/gn.h2.db` (for GN 3), but you may override these values by injecting environment variables into the container: - `-e DATA_DIR=...` (defaults to `/opt/geonetwork/WEB-INF/data`) and `-e GEONETWORK_DB_NAME=...` (defaults to `gn` which sets up database `gn.h2.db` in tomcat bin dir `/usr/local/tomcat`).
+By default, GeoNetwork sets the data directory on `/opt/geonetwork/WEB-INF/data` and the H2 database file to `/usr/local/tomcat/gn.h2.db` (Tomcat-based images: GN 3, 4.2.15+, and 4.4.10+) or `/var/lib/jetty/gn.h2.db` (Jetty-based images: GN 4.0.0-4.2.14 and 4.4.0-4.4.9), but you may override these values by injecting environment variables into the container: - `-e DATA_DIR=...` (defaults to `/opt/geonetwork/WEB-INF/data`) and `-e GEONETWORK_DB_NAME=...` (defaults to `gn` which sets up database `gn.h2.db` in tomcat bin dir `/usr/local/tomcat`).
 Note that setting the database location via `GEONETWORK_DB_NAME` only works from version 3.10.3 onwards.

 Since version 4.4.0 the data directory needs to be configued using Java properties passed in the `GN_CONFIG_PROPERTIES` environment variable.
 For example: